Jigsaw

 Piece order

-This option affects the order in which you receive puzzle pieces. random_order: pieces are added in random order with no extra constraints whatsoever every_piece_fits: every piece you receive, will be able to merge with another piece least_merges_possible: you will receive pieces in an order that gives the least number of possible merges
+This option affects the order in which you receive puzzle pieces. random_order: pieces are added in random order with no extra constraints every_piece_fits: every piece you receive, will be able to merge with another piece least_merges_possible: you will receive pieces in an order that gives the least number of possible merges

 25